jpttrssn/node-geoip/README.md

     })
 ```

-This only updates the data files.
-You will still need to watch for data updates to get the new data loaded into memory.
+This will udpate files and load data into memory.

 ### Start and stop watching for data updates ###